SaaS marketing pains got you down?

 Some would say there are over 100 different kinds of content marketing, though you’ll probably find a fair bit of overlap in these.
 The major point to investigate is whether a SaaS marketing agency creates and manages content across the entire customer journey.

 If they only focus on blog writing, then you’re likely only hitting top-of-funnel opportunities.
-If you’re nurturing leads with email marketing campaigns, mid-funnel content like whitepapers and eBooks, and have a well-automated and monitored process for doing this, then you’re far better placed to convert those leads into customers.
+If you’re nurturing leads with email marketing campaigns, and mid-funnel content like whitepapers and eBooks, and have a well-automated and monitored process for doing this, then you’re far better placed to convert those leads into customers.

 Lastly, you should ask about their approach with regard to writers.
 They may have in-house writers, or they may use contractors for certain projects.